fvsch/servitsy/README.md

-# (itsy bitsy) servitsy
+# servitsy

-Local web server for static files, coming in a small package.
+Local HTTP server for static files, coming in a small package.

-- Small: zero dependencies, 22 kilobytes gzipped.
+- Small: zero dependencies, 24 kilobytes gzipped.
 - What: for your local testing needs.
 - How: with decent defaults, and no cool features.